ikossar1/SOLIDWORKS/legobrick/README.md

-Lego brick modeled with SOLIDWORKS software.
+The files attached visualise a Lego brick modeled with SOLIDWORKS software.
 Features and skills such as extrude boss/base and cut, smart dimensioning, linear pattern, mirror entities, shelling, reference plane, and centerlines (and reference centerlines).